gridsuite/documentation/README.md

 - Connected to message broker: producer
 - Other services dependencies:

+This service is responsible for mananing a file system like hierarchy of directory where other kind of data managed by other micro-services (studies, contingency lists, filters called directory elements) can be referenced using their unique IDs.
+When added to a directory an element is associated to a name, a owner and a description.
+Access right is managed by only directories and is in the current version only implemented by a "private" attribute.
+A private directory is accessible with all its contents (some elements, or some sub-directories) only to its owner.
+A non private directory is implicitely a public directory and access is granted to all users.

 ### Dynamic simulation server

 - Kind: Web service with a REST API